Understanding standing charges.

 If you’ve not used any energy for a while, then you may be eligible to have the standing charge removed from your bill.
 You can call us on 0808 501 5200 or email hi@eonnext.com and we’ll look into this for you.
 You’ll need to do this each time you need to remove the standing charge.

-For longer term solutions, such as an empty property, we can remove your fuse and/or meter so that you no longer need to contact us.
+For longer term solutions, such as an empty property, we can remove your fuse and/or meter so that you’re paying no standing charge permanently.
 There will be a cost associated with this, and our Energy Specialists can help sort that for you.